jamesherriott1/Starkey-Martial-Arts/README.md

 Deleted h2 from line 58 to 60 in timetable.html as it was meant to be inside the section.

+The footer wasn't showing correctly on the web page so I went through the html and found I'd copied and pasted the timetable inside the footer.
+Problem solved and now showing correctly.

 ## contact.html

 Ive added the 'contact us' h2 to the contact.html page on line 32.
 I tested the code and got the same message about the trailing slash as I didnt copy and paste the edited version of the code over after correcting it on the index.html page.
 Ive corrected and retested and have no errors.